Clarifai/docs/docs/portal-guide/model/deep-training/visual-detection-templates.md

 - **Anchor boxes** — Uses predefined anchor boxes of different scales and aspect ratios at each sliding window location to handle objects of various shapes and sizes.
 Predicts offsets to these anchors to refine the bounding box locations.
 - **End-to-end training** — The entire Faster R-CNN model, including the RPN and the detection network, is trained end-to-end, enhancing performance.

+### MMDetection_AdvancedConfig

+[Click here](https://docs.clarifai.com/portal-guide/model/deep-training/custom-templates) to learn how to use the **MMDetection_AdvancedConfig** template to create your own customized template for deep fine-tuning tasks.

 ## Clarifai Templates

 Clarifai’s templates are our own configurations designed to streamline common object detection and instance segmentation tasks.
 These templates provide essential settings and structures, offering a solid foundation for building custom detection and segmentation pipelines.